-Similiar as the three-tangle (\ref{tangle}), both of them can be geometrically interpreted as a relative distance to its corresponding boundary.
+Similar to the three-tangle (\ref{tangle}), both of them can be geometrically interpreted as a relative distance to the corresponding boundary.
 As shown in Fig. \ref{EntBilocal}, the GHZ entanglement has a nonzero section near its left endpoint.
 The other two degrees of entanglement are always greater than zero, and total entanglement monotonously increases with $\rho^S[\rho_1(T_0)]$ moving from the top line of this triangle to the right side.